 Assigning Access Rights to Administrative Users

-Once you have added administrative users with Commander roles, you can assign access rights to access to your cloud infrastructure.
-Access rights:
+After you have added administrative users with Commander roles, assign access rights to your cloud infrastructure.
+You can assign access rights to:

-- determine what parts of your cloud infrastructure each administrative user can access
+- Restrict which parts of your cloud infrastructure that each administrative user can access.

-- allow administrative users to carry out a specific set of commands on specific managed systems or datacenters
+- Allow administrative users to carry out a specific set of commands on specific cloud accounts or datacenters.

 Access rights can't be assigned to a user who only has a Service Portal role.

-Even when you have restricted your users' access to infrastructure elements that contain a number of sockets equal to or less than your licensed amount, Commander will see all of the sockets available for the entire managed system.
+Note: Even when you have restricted your users' access to infrastructure elements that contain a number of sockets equal to or less than your licensed amount, Commander will see all of the sockets available for the entire cloud account.
 If this amount is higher than the amount for which you purchased licensing, you will receive warnings about exceeding your license.
 These warnings appear whenever a Commander user logs into the system, but they are not shown to Service Portal users.
-If you have questions about your license and its enforcement, please contact firstname.lastname@example.org or your account manager directly.
+If you have questions about your license and its enforcement, contact firstname.lastname@example.org or your account manager.

 In this topic:

 The six levels of access rights that can be assigned to users with Commander roles are:

 - Operator without deploy/clone (non-provisioning operator)